Skip to main content Skip to secondary navigation

 Sara Constantino, Environmental Social Sciences, Doerr School of Sustainability

-Topics of interest: the intersection of poverty and climate change/environment, from an impacts and adaptation perspective (e.g., access to clean water, heat stress, displacement, livelihood impacts etc.) as well as mitigation (e.g. including education interventions and energy transitions); work that considers the politics and institutions (formal and informal) supporting or impacting climate resilience and poverty; the intersection of cash transfers and poverty alleviation/resilience.
+Topics of interest: the intersection of poverty and climate change/environment, from an impacts and adaptation perspective (e.g., access to clean water, heat stress, displacement, livelihood impacts, and personal and community adaptation and resilience measures etc.) as well as mitigation (e.g. including education interventions, energy efficiency, and renewable energy development); work that considers the politics and institutions (formal and informal) supporting or impacting climate resilience and poverty; the intersection of cash transfers and poverty alleviation/resilience; and work that considers social, cognitive and institutional factors shaping the success of interventions or as outcomes

 Giulio De Leo, Oceans, Doerr School of Sustainability